Modern C++ Tutorial

 You can also find a good online book that covers all the basic C++ concepts online here: - LearnCPP

-Video 8: Functions
+Video 8: Demysitifying C++ Functions (what is std::function?)

 Video 9: Modularize / Encapsulation